LYT-academic/serine-hydrolase-design/README.md

 Installing Apptainer (https://apptainer.org/docs/admin/main/installation.html) will allow you to run all code using the pre-packaged python environments found in containers/.

+Our manuscript describes the de novo design of serine hydrolases, which we performed in two phases: motif generation and design.
+This code repository is organized such that each substep of motif generation and design (described below) can be run individually with example inputs and outputs found in the inputs/ and outputs/ subdirectories.
+To run, navigate into the numbered folder within motif_gen/ or design_pipeline/ and run the command(s) in cmd.sh.

 ## A. Motif Generation
 RFdiffusion takes as input motifs consisting of "stubs" that hold the catalytic residues.
 To avoid constraining design to existing serine hydrolase active sites, we generate our own.